 2 pie crusts

-Brush 2 tbsp melted butter in each pie crust.
+Brush 2 tablespoon melted butter in each pie crust.
 Sprinkle ¼ cup of dark brown sugar into each crust and bake for about 15 minutes.
 Set aside.

-4 tbsp salted butter, ⅔ cup dark brown sugar
+4 tablespoon salted butter, ⅔ cup dark brown sugar

 Prepare Sweet Potatoes